 It is the policy of the Organization to maintain a diversified portfolio of investment assets between asset classes and investment categories at all times.
 All investments must be immediately marketable.
-The approved types of investments can be allocated among three categories; bank deposits or CDs, money market funds, and mutual funds and/or ETFs.
+The approved types of investments can be allocated among three categories; bank deposits or CDs, money market funds, mutual funds and/or ETFs and treasury bills/treasury notes.